 Pleasant/Unpleasant Event.
 The initial query consistently explored the emotional valence — pleasantness or unpleasantness — of the most impactful event since the last notification.
 For example, “Think about the most notable event that has occurred since you last received a notification.
 If this is your first notification of the day, consider the most significant event from the start of the day.
 How would you evaluate this event?”
 Participants were asked to rate the event on a 5-point Likert scale, where 1 indicates “extremely unpleasant” and 5 signifies “extremely pleasant.”

 Positive and Negative Affect.
 We examined four emotional states using a combined approach of assessment tools.
 For negative emotions, we used two items from the Positive and Negative Affect Schedule (PANAS, Watson, Clark, & Tellegen, 1988): “At this moment, I feel NERVOUS” and “At this moment, I feel UPSET.”
 However, during a pre-test, we determined that the positive emotions items from PANAS did not align with our specific objectives of the study.
 Therefore, we opted for two positive emotions items from Kuranova et al. (2020): “At this moment, I feel CHEERFUL” and “At this moment, I feel SATISFIED.”
 Unlike PANAS, Kuranova et al. (2020) developed their affect items by calculating mean scores across all assessed emotions.
 From their proposed four items, we selected two that best represented the positive emotional states relevant to our study.
 Participants were then asked to rate the intensity of these emotions on a 5-point Likert scale, ranging from 1 (“not at all”) to 5 (“very”).
+It is important to distinguish this ‘negative affect’ from the DSM-5 personality trait known as ‘negative affectivity’ (American Psychiatric Association [APA], 2013).

 State-Self-Compassion Scale Short Form (SSCS-SF).
 Developed recently by Neff et al. (2021), the SSCS-SF is a 6-item self-report tool designed to measure the current level of Self-Compassion.
 The scale encompasses six items, each reflecting one of the subscales of the Trait-SCS.
 These include three positive subscales — Mindfulness, Common Humanity, Self-Kindness — and three negative subscales — Overidentification, Self-Judgement, Isolation.
 The CS dimension is calculated by summing the scores of the positive items (e.g., “At this moment, I have care and tenderness towards myself”), while the UCS dimension is derived from the aggregate of the negative items (e.g., “I can’t stop thinking about everything that is wrong”).
 To ensure a minimum of 4 items for each dimension (McDonald, 2013), in line with the specific aims of our study, we augmented the SSCS-SF with two supplementary items.
 These additional items - one for the CS dimension and another for the UCS dimension - were carefully chosen from the State-SCS Long Form (Neff et al., 2021).
 Our selection criteria prioritized items with the highest factor loadings, as determined by a previous factor analysis conducted with a similar sample (Colpizzi et al., 2024).
 Participants were requested to rate how accurately each item described their current experience on a 6-point Likert scale, ranging from 1 (“extremely false”) to 6 (“extremely true”).
 The SSCS-SF has shown adequate psychometric properties according to Neff et al. (2021).